bolt/boltforms/readme.md

 wish to make the files browsable after upload.
 This route can be enabled as a global setting via the `management_controller` option.

-Secondly, is the `filename_handling` parameter is an important for your level of required site security.
-This is important, as if an attacker knows the uploaded file name, this can make their job a bit easier.
+Secondly, is the `filename_handling` parameter is an important consideration for your level of required site security.
+The reason this setting is important is, if an attacker knows the uploaded file name then this can make their job a lot easier.
 BoltForms provides three uploaded file naming options, `prefix`, `suffix` and `keep`.

-e.g. uploading the file `kitten.jpg`:
+For example, when uploading the file `kitten.jpg` the settings would provide something similar to the following table:

 -------------------------------------
 | Setting   | Resulting file name     |